Espresso-Aficionados/website/recommendations/midrange-machines.md

     - It may seem rather coarse compared to machines that show 1C increments, but heat exchangers at their core are rather unstable so +/-2C is really quite good.
 - Very small for its boiler size (1.8L) at only 22cm/9" wide and 41cm/16" deep.
 - No burn steam wand with 2x 0.9mm tip, and can take any M8.5x0.75 tip.
 The boiler is large enough to handle a 4 hole tip.
-- Low noise for a vibratory pump machine.
+- Low noise for a vibe pump machine.
-- Good mechanical preinfusion.
-- Quicker heatup times than most E61 machines (around 25 minutes where most are over 30) due to an intentional overheating during the startup phase.
+- Quicker heatup times than most E61 machines due to an intentional overheating during the startup phase.
-- Relatively easy to do maintenance on internally because of a well-thought out layout.
+- Relatively easy to do maintenance on internally because of a well-thought out layout, and lots of videos on Lelit's youtube channel.

 **The Not So Good:**
 - Steaming performance is somewhat variable depending on where the machine is in its temperature cycle.
-- Stock baskets in the past were quite bad so keep in mind if buying used.
+- Stock baskets in the past were quite bad, so keep this in mind if buying used.
-- Heatup time, as with any E61 machine, is long due to the group's gigantic thermal mass.
+- Despite the clever overheat on startup, heating time is long due to the group's gigantic thermal mass.
 - Like almost every E61 machine, it lacks programmable shot times or volumes (if that matters to you).
 - The stock feet are, unfortunately, quite bad.
 - Small footprint means limited cup storage on top.

-### Bezzera BZ13 PM ($1550 US via Whole Latte Love)
-*In Short:* The only other Heat Exchanger I'd recommend, solely because of its relatively small size and quick heatup time.
-It's also the cheapest option here and by far the cheapest Italian built machine.
+#### Quick Mill Silvano Evo ($1200 via Chris' Coffee)
+_In Short:_ A somewhat unique machine, it uses a traditional boiler for brew and a thermoblock for on demand steam.
+An absolute value king here, being the only machine under $1500 that lands in the recommended category.
+Nearly identical to the Seattle Coffee Gear house brand Diletta Mio - which is in fact a slightly modified Silvano Evo.

 **The Good:**
-- Electrically heated group for very quick heatup time (about 10 minutes minimum, ideally 20-30).
-- PID control of steam boiler, but not brew water exchanger; cooling flush likely required if left idle for long periods.
-- No burn steam wand, 2 hole tip as stock.
-Should take standard M8.5x0.75 steam tips.
-- Small footprint.
-- NSF rated, so *technically* it could used in a *very* low volume commercial setting - though I wouldn't recommend it.
-- Joystick controlled steam and hot water
+- PID controlled brew and steam temperatures

-**The Not So Good:**
-- Boiler is relatively small at 1.5L
-- No easy way to add flow control, and no preinfusion chamber like on an E61 group.
-Likely not a major issue.
+- Steam thermoblock can be shut off separately from machine.
-- Pressure much too high from factory (OPV set at 11-12 bars), though relatively easy to adjust down.
+- Pressure set correctly from factory
-- The group design does not do well with overfilled baskets; don't over-dose your basket with this machine.
+- Build quality excellent
+- Possible to brew and steam simultaneously thanks to dual pump setup
+- Water tank slides out to the side for easy filling under cabinets
+- Externally accessible OPV adjust
+- Quite small

+**The Not So Good**
+- Steam power is substantially weaker than dual boiler or heat exchanger machines - or even the Ascaso mentioned earlier.
+- Looks are rather unique.
+- Included tamper is a cheap nylon scoop/tamp combo; more forgivable at its price point, though.
+- Lacks the signature Quick Mill pulsor (a noise reducing attachment for vibration pumps)

 ## Not Recommended: